Coombe Hill Nature ReserveParks & Walks

-There’s plenty of free parking and we’ve always managed to get a space there.
-The walk itself is pretty even, so great for pushchairs and there’s little picnic benches dotted around too.
+There’s free parking and we’ve always managed to get a space there.
+The walk is flat, although a little bumpy so walkers or study pushchairs are best.
+There’s little picnic benches dotted around too.

-There’s a great bird watching/nature spotting hut with lots of information about local wildlife.
+Inside is lots of information about local wildlife and a great view.
 Your walk can be short or long but it’s totally manageable with little ones.
 Great views and lots of blackberries and sloes to be picked when in season but take your wellies - if it’s wet as it can get boggy underfoot.